AustinTimmerman/.NETII-FinalProject/README.md

 **12/12/21**
 Completed deck card insert.
 Various bug fixed and changes done.
 The user is now able to add a card to a deck they own with the amount specified.
 The next update will include updating and deleting card from decks.

+**12/13/21**
+Completed remaining deck card crud functions.
+Made changes to support the data grid refreshing whenever the user does any sort of CRUD function to display the changes made.
+Moved some of the buttons and other small details around to better suit the overall design.
+The user is able to fully add cards with their amounts to their decks, update the card amount in a deck, and delete a card from a deck.
+Also, fixed the issue whenever the user deleted a deck with cards in it that it wouldn't let them.
+The next update will be the final leg of completing all the remaining CRUD functions (match insert, match update, match delete, match deck insert, match deck update, match deck delete).

+**12/13/21**
+Completed all match CRUD functions.
+The user is now able to create, update, and delete any of their decks.
+The next update will include the final match deck CRUD functions with any other small tweaks needed.